dwkim78/ASTRiDE/README.md

     streaks are not really separated two streaks.
 They seems to be one streak, but separately detected since the middle part of the streak is disconnected.
 This could happen for fast moving objects.
-    We connect (i.e. link) such streaks by their slope derived from a linear line fitting.
+    We connect (i.e. link) such streaks by their slopes derived from linear line fitting.
 If their slopes are within the "connectivity_angle", and also the slope between the two centers of the two streaks are within the "connectivity_angle" with each streak, we then